 Consumers have varying levels of awareness of measurement in daily life.
-Since the National Bureau of Standards (NBS) Mendenhall Order in the late 1800's, many everyday measurements have been traceable to metric units.
+Since the National Bureau of Standards (NBS, now NIST) Mendenhall Order in the late 1800's, many everyday measurements have been traceable to metric units.
 Many are not aware that "below the surface" the SI is the foundation for all measurements or of the extent the SI is used by industry to manufacture and supply the goods and services we all use every day.
+While it’s true that metric use is mandatory in some countries and voluntary in others, all countries have recognized and adopted the SI, including the United States.
+Busting Myths about the Metric System explores several common misconceptions about U.S. Metrication.

 Since that time, the SI has become more prevalent in U.S. society.
 Use of SI measurements includes areas such as media reports (e.g., stories concerning global warming refers to metric tons of CO2 emissions, military deployments using kilometers), time (second), electric current (ampere, volt, ohm & watt), sports (track and field, cycling, Olympics), package labeling (especially beverages), healthcare (blood pressure, cholesterol levels, glucose measurements, prescription and over-the-counter medicines, and dietary supplement dosages), automotive (engines, tires, navigation systems, speedometers), and other consumer products (cameras, film, pens).
 U.S. consumers are becoming more familiar with grams and milligrams through information provided on mandatory nutritional labeling.
 Advertising, coupons, and consumer product packaging are increasingly found using metric units exclusively.